-Innovative pianist Stephane Ginsburgh, whose performances have been praised for their "sublime, unified beauty," will perform an exciting program of works by Frederic Rzewski, Alec Hall, Michael Pisaro, Ann Cleare, and Bryan Jacobs in which the piano is complemented by varied uses of the speaking voice and electronics.
+Innovative pianist Stephane Ginsburgh, whose performances have been praised for their "sublime, unified beauty," will perform an exciting program of works by Frederic Rzewski, Alec Hall, Michael Pisaro, Ann Cleare, and Nina C. Young in which the piano is complemented by varied uses of electronics and the speaking voice.

 Frederic Rzewski: Coming Together (1972) for speaker and indeterminate instrumental ensemble, presented here for speaking pianist